kumarlokesh/sysd/README.md

 4. **[S3 Clone](exercises/s3-clone/)** - A minimal implementation of an Amazon S3-compatible object storage service with support for buckets and objects.
 5. **[Kubernetes Custom Controller](exercises/k8s-controller/)** - A custom Kubernetes controller that manages Task resources to execute commands within the cluster, with support for both one-time and scheduled tasks.
 6. **[SQL Parser](exercises/sql-parser/)** - A simplified SQL parser implementation in Go, focusing on understanding PostgreSQL's query processing internals.
+7. **[Cassandra SSTable](exercises/cassandra-sstable/)** - An implementation of a simplified version of Cassandra's SSTable storage format with prefix compression using tries, including reader/writer implementation and range queries.

 ## Getting Started